-compares by price range, number of bedrooms, and occupancy status;

-- summarizes the total available dwellings by price range, number of bedrooms, and occupancy status; and - outlines (one for each year of right-of-way acquisition for the project) the basis for relating the various kinds of housing needs and the housing available to fulfill them.
+- compares by price range, number of bedrooms, and occupancy status; - summarizes the total available dwellings by price range, number of bedrooms, and occupancy status; and - outlines (one for each year of right-of-way acquisition for the project) the basis for relating the various kinds of housing and non-residential needs and the housing or non-residential facilities available to fulfill them.

-If it is necessary to relocate people in mobile homes, provide a complete separate analysis, the results of which are correlated in to the project relocation study.
+If it is necessary to relocate people in mobile homes, provide a complete separate analysis, the results of which are correlated into the project relocation study.

 Describe those types of housing where no special effort will be necessary, including areas where relocation assistance payments will easily accomplish relocation.
 Provide an analysis showing that displaced persons will be able to pay for their housing in the new area.

-DS&S problems where the normal market may not have enough DS&S housing to absorb the demand within the time span allowed for relocation.
+Describe DS&S problems where the normal market may not have enough DS&S housing to absorb the demand within the time span allowed for relocation.
+Perform the same analyses for nonresidential relocations.
 If the time scheduled for acquisition and relocation is insufficient to allow orderly relocation based on what the market can absorb, state the best estimate of the time required and recommend changes that would allow for this additional time.

-If there is scarcity in some types of housing, follow-up studies on previous projects with displaced persons may enable the report to generalize on the percentages of people by housing class who tend to leave the area completely.
-A reasonable estimate of people expected to leave the area, based on solid facts, may show that no availability problem exists where there appeared to be one.
+If there is scarcity in some types of housing or nonresidential facilities, follow-up studies on previous projects with displaced persons may enable the report to generalize on the percentages of people by housing class or businesses who tend to leave the area completely.
+A reasonable estimate of people expected to leave the area, based on solid facts, may show that no availability problem exists where there initially appeared to be one.

-If the survey indicates a housing area where there are or may be a large number of ineligible occupants in the right of way, note this along with any foreseeable problems connected with the displaced party.
-Examples are student housing and motel/hotel occupants.
+If the survey indicates an area where there are or may be a large number of ineligible occupants in the right of way, note this along with any foreseeable problems connected with the displaced persons (examples include student housing and motel/hotel occupants).

-State which parcels should be appraised and acquired first and appropriate special recommendations for handling them.
+State which parcels should be appraised and acquired first and include any appropriate special recommendations for handling them.
 Identify those parcels where extra time will solve special problems.
-If there is low availability of one type of unit, such as very large houses, more time may well solve the relocation problem.
-Other such problems may include rest homes, old hotels with permanent residents, housing for elderly or mobile home parks.
+If there is low availability of one type of unit more time may well solve the relocation problem.
+Such problems may involve rest homes, old hotels with permanent residents, housing for elderly, mobile home parks, specialized warehouses, medical facilities, farms, or other specialized or atypical properties.